bcgov/Technology-Code-of-Practice/README.md

 ●	Understanding best practices for collecting, storing, analysing and sharing data from other departments, other governments and other sectors
 ●	Keeping data for only as long as necessary, and securely deleting the data when it’s no longer needed

 #### Related guides

-[UK] Policies and guidance available includes:

-●	Data Science and Ethical Framework
-●	Publish and use government's open data
-●	Unlocking the power of data in the UK economy and improving public confidence in its use - part 7 of the UK Digital Strategy
-●	Making better use of data - part of the Government Transformation Strategy 2017-2020
-●	Government transformation strategy - better use of data
-●	Data Protection Act which will be replaced by the EU General Data Protection Regulation (GDPR)
-●	Using registers to build a service
-●	Summary of the Better use of data consultation by the Cabinet Office
-●	Local Government Association - Better use of data
+[placeholder]

-### 11. Define your purchasing strategy
+### 10. Define your purchasing strategy

 Your purchasing strategy must show you have considered commercial and technology aspects, and contractual limitations.

-To meet point 11 of the Technology Code of Practice your plan or design must show your sourcing strategy and how your contracts meet government rules and guidelines.
+To meet point 10 of the Technology Code of Practice your plan or design must show your sourcing strategy and how your contracts meet government rules and guidelines.

 You’ll have to explain how you’re doing this as part of the digital investment process.